Southampton 0-2 Brentford: Ivan Toney and Yoane Wissa power Bees to third away victory of season

 The corner routine, one of a few set-piece variations Brentford tried, saw Christian Norgaard make a darting run to the front post to flick Bryan Mbeumo's delivery into the path of Toney, who used a combination of muscle and sheer determination to beat Kyle Walker-Peters to the ball.

-The forward continues to impress manager Frank, who ahead of the game said Toney was capable of partnering Harry Kane for England.
-Indeed, since the start of last season, only Kane (37), Mohamed Salah (34) and Heung-Min Son (29) have contributed more top-flight goals than the in-form Brentford forward.
+The forward continues to excite manager Frank, who ahead of the game said Toney was capable of partnering Harry Kane for England.
+Indeed, since the start of last season, only Kane (37), Mohamed Salah (34) and Son Heung-Min (29) have contributed more top-flight goals than the in-form Brentford forward.

+"Ivan has done more than enough to be giving Gareth a headache in a positive way," Frank reaffirmed after Toney's latest reminder, less than 24 hours before Gareth Southgate is due to announce his squad for March's internationals.

 The hosts went closest with their only shot on target immediately after the restart, as Waker-Peters drove into the box at pace before cutting the ball back to Che Adams, but Aaron Hickey was smartly placed to turn the shot off the line.